StefRuseva88/dom-and-events/README.md

 ## 10. Furniture
 Generate a table from an array of furniture objects and implement a buy functionality that calculates total price and average decoration factor.

+## Contributing
+Contributions are welcome!
+If you have any improvements or bug fixes, feel free to open a pull request.

+## License
+This project is licensed under the [MIT License](LICENSE).
+See the [LICENSE](LICENSE) file for details.

+## Contact
+For any questions or suggestions, please open an issue in the repository.